VisiumCH/AMLD2020-Dirty-GANcing/README.md

 ## Requirements
-For users outside the workshopwho would like to experiment more with the repo, here are a few installation steps:
+For users outside the workshop who would like to experiment more with the repo, here are a few installation steps:

 Create a virtual environnement and install the dependencies:
 ```bash